PM launches National Digital Health Mission: Here is how the Health ID will work

 - Modi's 74th Independence Day speech highlights: Covid not an obstacle to hamper self-reliant India

 The patient would give their doctors or health providers one-time access to this data during their visit to the hospital or for consultation.
 The access would have to be given separately for each visit.
 The NDHM will also allow patients to access health services remotely through tele-consultation and e-pharmacies.
-This would also offer health related benefits.
+This would also offer health-related benefits.

 During his speech, the PM also said that there are three coronavirus vaccines being tested.
 They are different stages of trials, he also said.